Invariants for critical dimension groups and permutation-Hermite equivalence

 Let $\pi \in S_n$, and let $i \in \brcs{1,2,\dots, n}$ ($n$ will be fixed).
 Define the {\it orbit of $i$ \wrt $\pi$,} $\Cal O_{\pi}(i)$ (or $\Cal O (i)$ if $\pi$ is understood), to be $\brcs{\pi^k(i)}_{k \in \Z}$.

-For $\pi \in S_n$ and $P_{\pi}$ (or $P$ if $\pi$ is understood) the corresponding permutation matrix that implements the action of $\pi$ on the columns of $n \times n$ matrices by right multiplication.
-For $C$ weakly terminal, then $C$ is fixed by the action of $\pi$ (or $P$) if $CPC^{-1}$ has only integer entries: explicitly, $CP^{-1}$ is put in Hermite normal form by a matrix $U \in \gl(n,\Z)$, that is, $UCP^{-1}$ is in Hermite normal form; then $UCP^{-1} = C$ iff $U = CPC^{-1}$, which is equivalent (since the determinant of the right side is one) to $CPC^{-1}$ having only integer entries.
+For $\pi \in S_n$, let $P_{\pi}$ (or $P$ if $\pi$ is understood) be the corresponding permutation matrix that implements the action of $\pi$ on the columns of $n \times n$ matrices by right multiplication.
+If $C$ is weakly terminal, then $C$ is fixed by the action of $\pi$ (or $P$) if $CPC^{-1}$ has only integer entries: explicitly, $CP^{-1}$ is put in Hermite normal form by a matrix $U \in \gl(n,\Z)$, that is, $UCP^{-1}$ is in Hermite normal form; then $UCP^{-1} = C$ iff $U = CPC^{-1}$, which is equivalent (since the determinant of the right side is plus or minus one) to $CPC^{-1}$ having only integer entries.

 We will determine $\Cal S(\pi)(d)$ exactly, when $d$ is square-free.
 We obtain a formula involving some of the orbits of $\pi$ and their cardinalities, relating to Jordan totients.
 It is explicit enough that we can easily verify the specific conjecture for square-free $d$.